jeffpc/nx01/docs/fs-protocol.md

 STAT (0x0002)
 =============

-Get attributes (`struct nattr`) for a specific version of an object.
+Get attributes (`struct nattr`) for of an object.

+If the handle specifies a non-null vector clock, only that version of the object is considered.
+If a null vector clock is specificied and there is only one version of the object, the attributes of that version are returned.
+If a null vector clock is specified and there are multiple version of the object, the operation fails with `ENOTUNIQ`.

 Inputs
 ------